-The Shaman turned, rematerializing fully as it did so, and faced the giant.
+The Shaman turned, materialising fully as it did so, and faced the giant.
 Even outsized two to one, the Shaman maintained its self-assured poise and self-same sinister sneer.
 It stepped forth, unhurried, mumbling obscure conjurations under its breath.
 The air between them darkened, as though fouled, and the Shaman barked and cackled in mockery and contempt.
-The giant brought his fist calmly up to his mouth and took an interminable inhalation.
+The giant brought its fist calmly up to its mouth and took an interminable inhalation.

 With a flourish of her wand, the clearing was uprooted from the earth with a deafening wrenching roar as it tore free and floated mid-air, weightless and as ethereal as a mere bubble of soap.
 She sighed with overflowing relief.
 As she sat watching, the bubble dwindled in size not quite peacefully, as it compressed to immeasurable inner pressures.
 Finally, it imploded with an unceremonious plop.
 A handful of dirt fell to the bare earth, where wriggled many unveiled insects and worms.
 She crawled over to it on her hands and knees and, rummaging through loose dirt, uncovered a queer-looking stone.
 She held it to the starlight.
 The stone was a jade-coloured agate.
 A semi-precious stone, and as she confined it to the many secret recesses of her inner garments, she savoured the irony.

 She found the giant sulking at the foot of a nearby tree along the outer edge of the now razed clearing.
 She sat next to him, as solemnly as she could manage, humbling herself in respect of the giant’s heavy, slow-moving moods.
 She gazed ahead at the aftermath and devastation.